-Capabilities," was endorsed by the NRC in a letter dated May 15, 2012.
-The licensee provided the communications assessment and implementation schedule for their fleet, including Clinton (Reference 10.5), and the NRC completed a safety assessment of the licensee's communications assessment (Reference 10.6).
+By letter dated May 15, 2012, the NRC endorsed industry-developed guidance contained in NEI 12-01, "Guideline for Assessing Beyond Design Basis Accident Response Staffing and Communications Capabilities" (Reference 10.1) for the performance of the communications and staffing assessments.
+The licensee provided the communications assessment and implementation schedule for Ginna (Reference 10.5), and the NRC completed a staff assessment of the licensee's communications assessment (Reference 10.6).

 Licensees responded to the staffing portion of the 50.54(f) letter in two phases to account for the implementation of mitigation strategies.
 Phase 1 staffing assessments were based on the existing station blackout coping strategies with an assumption of all reactors at the site being affected concurrently.
-Phase 1 staffing assessments were only required for multiunit sites and were not required for Clinton.
+The Phase 1 staffing assessment is only required for multiunit sites and, therefore, was not required for Ginna.
 In Phase 2, all licensees assessed the staffing necessary to carry out the mitigation strategies (Reference 10.9).
-The NRC staff issued a staffing assessment response letter (Reference 10.10).
-An onsite inspection using TI 2515/191 was conducted to verify that the emergency communications and staffing plans at Clinton have been implemented as described by the licensee (Reference 10.11).
+The NRC staff issued a staffing assessment response letter (Reference 10.10) to licensees for the submittal.
+An onsite inspection using TI 2515/191 was conducted to verify that the emergency communications and staffing plans at Ginna have been implemented as described by the licensee (Reference 10.11).

 The draft final MBDBE rule would make generically applicable the staffing and communications requirements to support the mitigation strategies.
-Regulatory Guide 1.228 (Reference 1.16) is expected to endorse, with clarifications, NEI 12-01, NEI 13-06, "Enhancements to Emergency Response Capabilities for Beyond-Design-Basis Events and Severe Accidents" (Reference 11.18), and NEI 14-01, "Emergency Response Procedures and Guidelines for Beyond-Design-Basis Events and Severe Accidents" (Reference 11.8), to provide acceptable methods for implementing the MBDBE rule requirements.
+Regulatory Guide 1.228 (Reference 1.16) is expected to endorse, with clarifications, NEI 12-01, NEI 13-06, "Enhancements to Emergency Response Capabilities for Beyond-Design-Basis Events and Severe Accidents" (Reference 11.17), and NEI 14-01, "Emergency Response Procedures and Guidelines for Beyond-Design-Basis Events and Severe Accidents" (Reference 11.7), to provide acceptable methods for implementing the MBDBE rule requirements, if approved.
 The NRC will oversee the communications and staffing requirements, and a periodic drill or exercise, under the proposed MBDBE rule requirements, if approved by the Commission, through the ROP.

 The NRC staff reviewed the information provided by the licensee and determined that sufficient information was provided to be responsive to Enclosure 5 of the 50.54(f) letter.
-The staff acknowledges that all emergency preparedness communications and staffing activities requested by Enclosure 5 of the 50.54(f) letter have been completed for Clinton.
+The staff acknowledges that all emergency preparedness communications and staffing activities requested by Enclosure 5 of the 50.54(f) letter have been completed for Ginna.
 No further information related to the communications and staffing assessments is required.